 Waste and recycling bins would continue to be stored at the rear of the dwelling and the gap to the side of the extension would retain access to the rear garden.
 The applicant has provided further details of how access for the bins would operate.
 The amended plan demonstrates as a result of the two storey side extension maintains a 1.096m gap to the boundary at its widest point which fronts the road and tapers to 0.650 metres at its narrowest at the rear elevation.
-Therefore, there is adequate space to manoeuvre waste receptacles between the front and rear of the dwelling house.
+Therefore, there is space to manoeuvre waste receptacles between the front and rear of the dwelling house.
+Furthermore, the adequacy in terms of the size of the waste bins have been assessed by environmental health, and they have confirmed that the size and amount of bins provided are considered to be acceptable for a domestic scale property.
 Therefore, the proposal is compliant with policy DC 1 of the Unitary Development Plan for Manchester and DM 1, SP1 and EN19 of the Core Strategy for Manchester.